 Do you want to find out what’s working and what’s not?

-Do you want to optimize your AdWords account to improve performance?
+Do you want to optimize your Google Ads account to improve performance?

 Do you want to save money and improve your ROI?

-If you answered yes to at least one of these questions, you absolutely MUST track conversions in AdWords!
+If you answered yes to at least one of these questions, you absolutely MUST track conversions in Google Ads!

 Certain clients of mine who are following my advice and tracking conversions have found that they are getting a heaping pile of ad impressions and even clicks to their sites, but those visitors aren’t converting.
 How frustrating!
 But at least they now have a clear path to focus on – for example by improving their site relevancy and optimizing their landing pages, conversions are likely to follow!
 But without this tracking set up, we would be stumbling down a crooked path with a blindfold on.

 One of our Paid Search Strategists here at WordStream, Jason Gannon, conducted a case study in July of 2013 on one of Google’s newer features at the time, enhanced sitelinks applied at the ad group level.
 Jason looked at a shoe retailer in Canada focusing on CTR, conversion rate (1-per click) and conversion rate (many-per-click) to see how upgraded sitelinks affected the account.
 Jason found a significant impact on clicks and conversions, which helped the retailer gain more conversions and a better ROI.

 “Improving conversion rate just the slightest amount is going to have a significant impact,” wrote Jason.
 “If all else stays equal and you can improve conversion rate by .5%, that could almost double your business!”

 There is no way to make these crucial improvements without implementing conversion tracking to be aware of what changes are working or hurting your business.